 Jade Sarson's Cafe Suada—a tea, coffee, romance comic!
-Jade contacted me for an editorial eye from Cup 8 onward!
+Jade contacted me for an editorial eye on Cups eight and nine!!

 “Down by the riverside there is a quaint little teahouse run by our heroine, Geraldine, who’s only desire is to spread her love of the golden beverage - But what’s going to happen to her business when a new coffee house springs up right next door?!
 And what is the meaning of Cafe Suada?
 Guess you’d better read and find out, huh?”

 Tea leaves, coffee beans and a dash of romance, what’s not to like?
 A quaint, slightly eccentric twist on the slice of life genre with teastained visuals.
 Nominated in 2013 for the British Comic Awards [—which was nothing to do with me, but imagine how good it must be NOW!].